arow-oss/goat-guardian/README.md

 - oauth2_proxy only allows you to use one OAuth provider at a time.
 Goat Guardian allows you to use any that have been configured.

-- oauth2_proxy can't be used programmatically in Haskell, Python, Ruby, Java, etc.

 - oauth2_proxy doesn't have any way to reverse-proxy endpoints if the end-user hasn't already loggedin.
 Goat Guardian lets the upstream application decide